samhinton88/ft-cli/README.md

 # ft-cli

-The fetch-template CLI provides an interface with [Fetch Template](https://www.fetch-template.com).
+The fetch-template CLI provides an interface with [Fetch Template](https://www.fetch-template.com), a service for organizing and executing code patterns.

 Installation:
 ```sh